southdy/rayport/README.md

 ### Why rayport?

-- Port raylib games easily to iOS and Game consoles via rayfork!
+- Port raylib games easily to iOS and Consoles via rayfork!
 - Easy way to save porting time, You just need to write window and input code!
-- More independency to raylib via rayfork (As rayfork can use any window and input backend you can use rayport).
+- More independency to raylib via rayfork (As rayfork can use any window and input backend/library you can use rayport).
 - rayport is written in C99, Making it portable and easy to use anywhere you name it!
+- No compilation needed, Just include `rayport.h` with your game that includes rayfork and all done!

 ### Example